MrPicklePinosaur/shrs/docs/content/docs/line-config/keybindings.md

 top = false
 +++

-Keybindings allow you to run arbritrary commands in respond to arbritrary key presses in the shell.
+Keybindings allow you to run arbitrary commands in respond to arbitrary key presses in the shell.
 A common example is the ability to clear the terminal when `Control+L` is pressed.
 How keybindings are represented is a bit more of an internal detail and not very fun to write, so a macro is provided to make the